 “I’ll buy for him,” offered Duquel in another diplomatic overture towards his new comrades.
 Galan grabbed his drink, extracted a small bag from his pocket, and sprinkled some powder into the cup.

 “What the…?” queried Castel.
-“Corpse dust”
+“Corpse dust?”

 Galan blitzed the shot in one gulp and crumpled his face while staring at Xuxu’s rump.
 She now gave him the Bronx Cheer.

 “Fuck!” complained Galan.
-“It will be another night with Handela.
-This girl is like a wombat.
+“Another night with my dear Handela.
+This China Bitch girl is like a wombat.
 Always saved by the butt. ”

 “Hey, newbie!
 Great advice for us horny grunts.
 I like you, man!” yelled Galan cheerfully.